yiisoft/yii2/docs/guide/db-active-record.md

 To use Optimistic locking:

 1. Create a column to store the version number of each row.
 The column type should be `BIGINT DEFAULT 0`.
-   Override `optimisticLock()` method to return the name of this column.
+   Override the `optimisticLock()` method to return the name of this column.
 2. In the Web form that collects the user input, add a hidden field that stores the lock version of the recording being updated.
 3. In the controller action that does the data updating, try to catch the [[\yii\db\StaleObjectException]]